geek4teck/react-mui-firebase-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Rename .env.template to .env file

-## Replace src/includes/firebase.js
+## Replace constants in .env file

 Goto [https://console.firebase.google.com/] and create a new app.
-This will provide you with configuration which can be replaced in your src/includes/firebase.js file.
+This will provide you with configuration which can be replaced in your .env file.

 ## Available Scripts